coughingmouse/Korean-Romanization/README.md

 You can't type that with Qwerty.
 Likewise, ⟨?⟩ over ⟨ʔ⟩.
 This is important for more people than you might imagine.

-* Using ⟨oo⟩ for ⟨ㅜ⟩ is ugly.
-Why did you take this from English?
+* Using ⟨oe⟩ for ⟨ㅜ⟩ is ugly.
+Why did you take this from Dutch/Africaans?

 Using only ASCII compliant letters for Korean script means using at least one unusual and ugly coordination for a vowel.
 Fortunately, ⟨ㅜ⟩ can be transcripted as ⟨we⟩ in the context of this system.
 All I did was to make it look more like a single vowel as well as making sure 우 isn't read as /we/.
 So at least it makes sense.

 * ⟨u⟩ for ⟨ㅓ⟩?
 Really?

 What else?
-Do you really want ⟨e⟩?
+As mentioned on the question above, Using only ASCII compliant letters for Korean script means using at least one unusual and ugly coordination for a vowel.
+This is the one.

 * Why are Old Korean letters here?/Why are some Latin letters unused for Modern Korean?